alanrenouf/vCheck-vSphere/README.md

 [*Back to top*](#Title)

 ## Plugin Structure
-This document describes the basic structure of a vCheck plugin so that you can write your own plugins for either private use, or to contribute to the vCheck project.
+This section describes the basic structure of a vCheck plugin so that you can write your own plugins for either private use, or to contribute to the vCheck project.

 ### Settings
 Your plugin must contain a section for settings.
 This may be blank, or may contain one or more variables that must be defined for your plugin to determine how it operates.